 27. Gracia was probably part of the 2nd cohort of children of Isaac #42 (and probably Luna #1791 was the 2nd wife), and thus a full sister of David #44, Abraham #45 and Moses #1585 (of Surinam and Curacao).
 She would have been no closer than a cousin of Aaron #376 who had a father named David (see note 21).
 Moses #46 was almost certainly not a son of Isaac #42 (because of the 2nd Moses whom we know as Moses #1585); we suggest Moses #46 was more likely to have been a son of Abraham #2149, Isaac's brother).

 28. Among the Jews coming to Barbados were the Mercados, who in London in 1655 used the access that David Abravenel and Simon de Caceres had with Cromwell to secure a pass to Barbados, and they came to Barbados from London later in the year (refs 5 and 21 show just David and his father received a pass; in connection with passes issued 30 years later ref 182 appears to show all members of a party were included in the pass).
 Their remarkably prompt relocation to Barbados from Dutch Brazil confirms that they knew of the potential for sugar in Barbados - and indeed the early history of Barbados (as set out in ref 129) shows that the Barbados sugar pioneer James Drax visited Recife around 1640 to take advice on sugar from the Jewish planters there (see also note 8).The Mercados were not the only Jews appearing in Barbados who had a Dutch Brazil background, for other such families also appeared - especially the Valverdes and the Navarros with whom the Baruch Lousadas also had links.
-The Mercado link seems the most influential in explaining how the Baruch Lousadas got to Barbados.
-They were expert in sugar manufacture, for ref 5 reports that a patent monopoly for Barbados and the Caribbean was granted on 2 Jan 1664 for a new type of sugar mill invented by David de Mercado.
+The Mercado link seems the most influential in explaining not how and why the Baruch Lousadas got to Barbados, but how they became plantation owners and also proprietors of prosperous businesses.
+It seems likely that after his 1655 arrival, David Raphael de Mercado returned to Amsterdam to arrange supplies and people for his Barbados sugar business.
+His Baruch Lousada marriage probably occurred on this round trip, together with enlistment of Gracia's brothers and cousins.
+The Mercados were expert in sugar manufacture, for ref 5 reports that a patent monopoly for Barbados and the Caribbean was granted on 2 Jan 1664 for a new type of sugar mill invented by David de Mercado.
 A description of this invention, and the history of its exploitation, are yet to be written.
 David Raphael de Mercado was endenized in 1661, and again in 1678 (see ref 42).
+With the sugar business running itself, David Raphael de Mercado amused himself with 'uttering base coin' but was caught (ref 5) and died a few years later somewhat poorer.

 29. It was not plantation ownership itself that was a big step, for the Dutch Brazil experience probably encouraged Jews into plantation ownership - ref 335 discusses the case of the Gabay plantation family in Jamaica, while the Jews made a great success of plantations in Surinam.
 The big step was sugar industry knowledge and of course - for poor relations - finance!
 Thus in Barbados Aaron #376 was a plantation owner around 1680 (ref 207 PTI p8), and Abraham may also have been a plantation owner (ref 207 PTI p7).
 David #44 appears to have left Barbados property in the hands of his stepson Jacob upon leaving Barbados around 1672 (see table dealing with property ownership 1679-80 in ref 207 PTI p5), but this was property in town.